uvsmtid/common-salt-states/docs/getting_started.md

 Error: Cannot find a valid baseurl for repo: base
 ```

-The idea is to use `baseurl` instead of `miirrorlist` option
+The idea is to use `baseurl` instead of `mirrorlist` option
-in repository configuration files:
+in repository configuration files (record shows they are more robust).
+Use this command to modify all YUM repositories:

 ```
 for FILE in /etc/yum.repos.d/*.repo ; do vim $FILE ; done
 ```